-Site traffic is up, but sales aren’t – But why?
+Site traffic is up, but sales aren’t.
+Why?
 Is it checkout abandonment?
 Is it cart abandonment?
-Time to start managing [all aspects of] abandonment.
-But what’s the difference between shopping cart abandonment vs. checkout abandonment?
+Time to start managing all aspects of abandonment, but what’s the difference between shopping cart abandonment vs. checkout abandonment?
 Let’s take a look.

 Shopping cart abandonment programs focus on the actions you can take to keep someone on your site and, if not, lure them back.
 The best systems apply advanced personalization to truly understand who your shopper is, what had interested them and where best to reach them.
 In other words, shopping cart abandonment systems work hard to find that magic combination of offers and messages to push your shopper over the mental hurdle to make that purchase decision.
 When these systems work their magic, they re-engage your shoppers’ enthusiasm for your product or service and get them ready to click buy.

 Understanding checkout abandonment involves a close look at what can go wrong after that purchase decision is reached.
 But – let’s be clear (alarm bells should be going off for you): YOUR SHOPPER WANTS YOUR PRODUCT.
 They are ready to buy.
 But something in the checkout process is scaring them off (or, as we will discuss, is closing them off) from completing the purchase.
 We have written a lot about the elements of the Checkout Abandonment Problem.
 For this post, I want to focus more on the elegance that can be created when you think of shopping cart abandonment vs. checkout abandonment and them working in tandem to create a truly great checkout process – and the active management required to keep these in sync.